Educational Blog about Anesthesia, Intensive care and Pain management

 - Antigenic effect with anaphylactoid and anaphylactic reactions.

-- Affect renal functions and can be associated with renal failure.
+- Affects renal functions and can be associated with renal failure.

 b) Gelatins: